mandab749/State_of_Data_Science/README.md

 We were tasked to create a web-app using Flask on our institution's server.
 Ultimately, our app allows users to explore the data themselves using graphs and word clouds created in python code.

 # Files
-- index.hmtl - our web-app page.
+- index.html - our web-app page.
 The css and js files are not included in this git folder
 - views.py - graphs python code in conjuction with Flask
 - kaggle_database.py & Word_Cloud_queries.py used for word cloud portion of web-app